727021/OLD-MCSong/README.md

 <h3>Minecraft Classic Server Software</h3>

-<h3>UPDATE 8/27/2013:</h3><p>MCSong is no longer in development, and the forums have been closed.
-If you still want to download the server, go to <a href="http://updates.mcsong.comule.com">updates.mcsong.comule.com</a>.
-The updates site will be either moved or taken down in the near future.
-A redirect link will be put in its place for about a month after the site's removal.
+<h3 style="color:red;">UPDATE:</h3><p style="color:red">MCSong is no longer in development, and the forums have been closed.The website has been removed, meaning servers can no longer be run and you cannot download the compiled software.
 Thanks to everyone who supported the MCSong community while it lasted.<br />- 727021</p>

 <h2>Licenses</h2>